 The harlequin bug is an important insect pest of cabbage and related crops in the southern half of the United States.
 Recently it has been reported more frequently in southeastern Pennsylvania.
-Penn State Extension entomologist Shelby Fleischer and colleagues would like to learn from growers if it and other related true bug species are a problem in your fields.

 A summary of a presentation by Dr. Meg McGrath, Cornell University, at the Mid Atlantic Fruit and Vegetable Convention.